Kemi, ASVAB Test Expert at JobTestPrep

 Wrong

-Hammers are primarily used to drive nails, and pliers are used to grab, hold, or manipulate objects.
+A hammer is used to drive nails into wood and other materials.
+Pliers are used to grip, hold, bend, or twist objects.

 Auto and Shop questions require broad knowledge in both fields – which on the one hand, can be considered basic but, on the other, requires a lot of studying and practice.
 While there are few calculations, questions can be tricky and require you not to dwell too much on each question and be able to perform calculative guesses if required.
 You can find many Auto and Shop questions with explanations in our All-Inclusive ASVAB PrepPack.